coto/coto.github.io/_i18n/en/_posts/2026-03-28-kiro-ia-first-camino-miedo.markdown

 {:.ai-layers}
 **2. Quality Assurance (QA) with Empathy**
 Real QA is not measured in *test coverage*.
 No one is better positioned than a human end user to feel the friction, fear, or satisfaction of a product.
-AI can tell you that the code "works," but only a human can tell you whether the product is "valuable" or merely "consumable."
+AI can tell you that the code "works," but only a human can tell you whether the product is "the expected" or merely "consumable."

 {:.ai-layers}
 **3. Managing the "Black Swan" (Unforeseen Events)**